 Walnut Meringue Crescent Cookies Easy Recipe

 Walnut meringue crescent moon cookies were always the best delight mom baked for holidays.
-It is a dessert easy to make but so flavourful, with a tender base, a jam layer and creamy, nutty top – precisely what we loved to munch on often in-between meal times.
+It is a dessert easy to make but so flavourful, with a tender base, a jam layer and a creamy, nutty top – precisely what we loved to munch on often in-between meal times.

-We would sneak in the pantry where mom kept the massive trays will all the goodies she’d baked for Christmas or Easter (of which the fluffy cozonac was always the centrepiece!) and pinch moon cookies from the beautiful stack so that she would not see (so we thought!) how many were missing by the big day!
+We would sneak into the pantry where mom kept the massive trays will all the goodies she’d baked for Christmas or Easter (of which the fluffy cozonac was always the centrepiece!) and pinch moon cookies from the beautiful stack so that she would not see (so we thought!) how many were missing by the big day!